infobip/infobip-api-php-client/README.md

 	$requestBody = new infobip\api\model\sms\mt\send\textual\SMSAdvancedTextualRequest();
 	$requestBody->setMessages([$message]);

-When the delivery notification is pushed to your server as a HTTP POST request, you have to process the body of the message with the following code:
+When the delivery notification is pushed to your server as a HTTP POST request, you could process body of the message with the following code:

 	$mapper = new JsonMapper();
 	$responseObject = $mapper->map(json_decode($responseBody), new infobip\api\model\sms\mt\reports\SMSReportResponse());